AULNAY

 Restro-Bistro Le Neuf (Bar & Restaurant)

 Le Neuf which initially started as a family-run restaurant serves French meals with fresh, local produce and specials depending on the season.
 There is a terrace at the front for food and drinks and a beer garden at the back which is open Thursday, Friday and Saturday evenings and during the day on Sundays.
 Visit their website for more information.
+(CLOSED UNTIL FURTHER NOTICE)

 Pub Saint Jaques (Bar)